justin-tay/react-indexeddb-example/README.md

 </AssignedAccessConfiguration>
 ```

-The configuration can be removed
+The configuration can be removed using the following script.

 ```powershell
 $namespaceName="root\cimv2\mdm\dmmap"